1. What does “Important Agricultural Lands” (IAL) mean?

-The IAL designation is a supplemental State land use classification administered by the Department of Business, Economic Development and Tourism’s State Land Use Commission (LUC).
+The IAL designation is a supplemental State land use classification administered by the State Land Use Commission (LUC).
 It is an exclusive sub-set of lands within the State Agricultural Land Use District intended to overlay existing State and County land use classifications.
-To promote the active us of agricultural lands, the IAL designation provides access to financial incentives and benefits to reduce the cost of farming and promote the profitability of farmers on IAL.
+To promote the active use of agricultural lands, the IAL designation provides access to financial incentives and benefits to reduce the cost of farming and promote the profitability of farmers on IAL.

 2. What is the legal basis for designating IAL?